Gastric Varices - Endoscopic Ablation With Cyanoacrylate Glue (14 of 18)

 Massive transfusions by nature lead to hemodilution, acidosis, hypothermia and ultimately coagulopathy.
 To minimize these complications it is recommended to replace plasma constituents and platelets with packed red blood cell infusions.
 A protocol with a replacement ratio of 5 PRBC, 5 FFP and 2 units of platelets minimizes bleeding, hemodilution and persistent thrombocytopenia.

-tags: varices ablation Cyanoacrylate endoscopy hemodilution
+tags: ablation Cyanoacrylate endoscopy varices

 This user also sharing